 Although family and friends may be the first to notice early warning signs of a person in crisis, they have little recourse when lethal weapons are involved.
-HB 1030—introduced by Rep. Madeleine Dean and referred to the House Judiciary Committee on August 10, 2015—would rectify that problem by authorizing local courts to issue “firearm restraining orders” in this Commonwealth.
+We encourage legislators to introduce bills that would rectify that problem by authorizing local courts to issue “firearm restraining orders” in this Commonwealth.

 Following in the footsteps of states that have enacted similar laws to prevent gun violence, including Texas, Connecticut, California, and Indiana, the intent of this legislation is to provide a mechanism for families, friends, and others, to petition the court for a firearm restraining order when there is good cause to believe an individual poses an immediate threat to the safety of a family, household member, or other person by possessing or having a firearm, other weapon, or ammunition in his custody or control.

 The term firearm restraining order is defined in HB 1030 as “an order entered by the court…prohibiting a named person from having in his custody or control, purchasing, possessing or receiving any firearm or ammunition.”

 Similar to a protection from abuse order authorized under Title 23 (Domestic Relations), HB 1030 would give certain persons–including law enforcement officers, family or household members–the authority to petition the court for a firearm restraining order enjoining the subject of the petition from having in his/her custody or control, purchasing, possessing or receiving a firearm.
 Every firearm restraining order would be issued for a fixed period of time—not to exceed one year.

 This legislation would additionally make mandatory the issuance of a firearm restraining order in conjunction with any protection from abuse order.

 Firearm restraining orders would aid individuals, communities, and law enforcement in preventing suicides, homicides and mass shootings (as occurred in Connecticut, California, Colorado, South Carolina, and other jurisdictions) and enhance public safety.
-Please ask your state Rep to add their name as a co-sponsor and help us lead the fight for HB 1030.
+Please ask your state Rep to help us lead the fight for a gun violence restraining order.